 This report does not attempt to estimate basic event values for use in a probabilistic risk assessment (PRA).
-Suggested values for such use are presented in the report, Industry-Average
+Suggested values for such use are presented in the report 2010 Component Reliability

-Performance for Components and Initiating Events at U.S. Commercial Nuclear Power Plants, NUREG/CR-6928 (Reference 1).
+Update [Reference 1], which is an update to Reference 2 (NUREG/CR-6928).
 Baseline EPS unreliability results using basic event values from that report are summarized in Section 3.
 Trend results for EPS (using system-specific data) are presented in Section 4.
 Similar to previous system study updates, Section 5 contains importance information (using the baseline results from Section 3), and Section 7 describes the EPS.